lawrencegoodwyn/FinalProject/README.md

 Postgres will be the database used.
 We will query and join the datasets utilizing SQL.

 ## Machine Learning
 SciKitLearn is the library that will be used.
-We will be using K-Nearest Neighbor, RandomForest and Naive-Bayes
+We will be using K-Nearest Neighbor, RandomForest and Naive-Bayes, Yellow Brick
 ## Dashboard
-We will use Tableau for visual displays.
+We will use Tableau and MatPlotLib/Plotly for visual displays.
 A flask template and D3.js will be used for a fully functioning interactive dashboard

 Common point deducations